-Entry requirements for GCSE: Participation in competitive physical activity in school, club or at county level.
+Participation in competitive physical activity in school, club or at county level.

 This is an excellent subject for anyone who enjoys performing, analysing, and learning about sport, physical activity and fitness.
-The course helps to develop an understanding of how to maintain a healthy lifestyle, through both exercise and nutrition.
+The course develops an understanding of how to maintain a healthy lifestyle, through both exercise and nutrition.
 Students will also learn about the importance of Physical Activity and Sport in Society.